geohackweek/raster/_episodes/02-rasterconcepts.md

     * [Land-use/Land-cover products](https://www.mrlc.gov/nlcd2011.php) from classification of multispectral data
     * Digital Elevation Models (DEMs) such as [ASTER GDEM](https://asterweb.jpl.nasa.gov/gdem.asp)

-# Limitations of the Raster Format
+# Limitations of the raster format
 * Measurements are spatially arranged in a regular grid, which may not be an accurate representation of real-world phenomena.
 * Space-filling model assumes that all pixels have value
 * Changes in resolution can drastically change the meaning of values in a dataset

+# Further reading

+* There is a lot of material out there describing rasters.
+Here is another great lesson that uses a software carpentry template: [https://datacarpentry.org/organization-geospatial/01-intro-raster-data/index.html](https://datacarpentry.org/organization-geospatial/01-intro-raster-data/index.html)